-Earlier this week, Reckless Brewing owner Dave Hyndman composed a post on his company’s Facebook page promoting the renaming of his black lager to Black Lagers Matter.
+Earlier this week, Reckless Brewing owner Dave Hyndman composed a post (included at the bottom) on his company’s Facebook page promoting the renaming of his black lager to Black Lagers Matter.
 That post leaned on a series of African-American stereotypes, racist themes and even riffed off Martin Luther King, Jr.’s famous “I have a dream” speech.
 That post instantly took on a life of its own on social media, being reposted and discussed via numerous online forums.
 While some fans of the business attempted to defend Hyndman as a non-conformist known for his against-the-grain humor, the vast majority of people commenting on the post felt it was racist or, at best, ill-conceived and in poor taste.
 Hyndman’s follow-up posts consisted of multiple, defensive apologies that failed to move the needle of public opinion.

 Three days of virality and volatility led Hyndman to post the following on Reckless Brewing’s Facebook page earlier today:

 I’ve decide that I will close reckless brewing.
 So, those that wanted that, you have accomplished your objective.